kas-gui/kas/README.md

 The `kas` crate has the following feature flags:

--   `shaping`: enables complex glyph forming for languages such as Arabic.
+-   `shaping` (enabled by default): enables complex glyph forming for languages such as Arabic.
-    This requires that the HarfBuzz library is installed.
+    Alternate: `harfbuzz` forces use of the HarfBuzz library for shaping.
 -   `markdown`: enables Markdown parsing for rich-text
 -   `config`: adds (de)serialisation support for configuration plus a few utility types (specifying `serde` instead only implements for utility types)